Pulp Fiction: Narrative structure

-If the seven sequences were ordered chronologically, they would run: 4a, 2, 6, 1, 7, 3, 4b, 5.
+If the seven sequences were ordered chronologically, they would run: 4, 2, 6, 1, 7, 3, 5.
 Sequences 1 and 7 partially overlap and are presented from different points of view, as do sequences 2 and 6.
 According to Philip Parker, the structural form is "an episodic narrative with circular events adding a beginning and end and allowing references to elements of each separate episode to be made throughout the narrative".
 Other analysts describe the structure as a "circular narrative".

-Summary

-"Prologue – The Diner"

-A pair of thieves, Pumpkin and Honey Bunny, reminisce on their past robbery attempts as they eat breakfast in a diner.
-Pumpkin proposes they rob the diner at that moment because he believes the patrons and employees will be unprepared to stop them.
-Honey Bunny agrees, and they begin the robbery.

-"Prelude to 'Vincent Vega and Marsellus Wallace's Wife"

-Two hitmen, Jules Winnfield and Vincent Vega, arrive at an apartment to retrieve a briefcase for their boss, influential local gangster Marsellus Wallace, from a business partner, Brett, and his friends.
-On the way, Vincent mentions that he had been tasked by Marsellus to take his wife, Mia Wallace, to dinner and asks Jules questions about Mia.
-After Vincent checks the contents of the briefcase, Jules shoots one of Brett's friends.
-Jules rebukes Brett over his attempt to double-cross Marsellus and recites what is portrayed as a passage from the Book of Ezekiel, before he and Vincent kill Brett.
+Plot